Proberts/react-native-contacts/README.md

 `requestPermission` (callback) - request permission to access Contacts

+`getGroups` (callback) - get a list of all contact groups and their IDs

 ## contact object
 The following contact fields are supported on iOS and Android.
 Where a field label is indicated, the Contact field populates the native field with as the label.